Azure-Samples/azure-search-multiple-regions/README.md

 .\scripts\configure-search.ps1
 ```

-This will create data sources, indexes, and indexers on both search services.
+This script creates data sources, indexes, and indexers on both search services.

 ### Function code needs to be redeployed